RamonLucio/Born2beRoot/README.md

 - [ ] _A **SSH service will be running** on **port 4242** only.
 For security reasons, **it must not be possible to connect using SSH as root**._

+ℹ️ **INFO**: _The use of SSH will be tested during the defense by setting up a new account.
+You must therefore understand how it works._

 ### [What is SSH?](https://en.wikipedia.org/wiki/Secure_Shell)
 >Secure Shell SSH is a cryptographic network protocol for operating network services securely over an unsecured network.
 SSH provides a secure channel over an unsecured network by using a client–server architecture, connecting an SSH client application with an SSH server.